tjapit/quartz/content/refs/202508200013-ref-identifiers.md

 This is the definitive list for the emoji/icon used to ID links and refs,

-- 🌐 — Misc./external links
+- 🌐 — Misc./external links/external wikis
 - 📁 — Folders
 - 📝 — Internal links
 - 📋 — Articles
 - 📄 — Whitepapers
 - 📖 — Books
 - ▶️ — Videos
-- 🎙️ — Podcasts
+- 🎙️ — Podcasts/Lectures/Professional Yappers

 I'll leave this open as an ever-growing, changing list.